 8. Play with blocks

-I’m a fan of foam blocks since they’re easy to stack.
+I’m a fan of wooden building blocks since they’re easy to stack.
 Teach your child how to stack one block on top of the other.
-Build a tower and have him knock it down, or help him build something out of the blocks.
+Build a tower and have him knock it down or help him build a structure out of the blocks.

 9. Lay out a large piece of cardboard on the floor

 Cardboard is going to be one of your child’s favorite toys.
+Simply dismantle a cardboard box for plenty of fun!
 One activity my kids enjoyed was to step and dance on it with their feet.
-I also encouraged them to draw on the cardboard with washable crayons like these:
+I also encouraged them to draw on the cardboard with washable crayons.

 10. Play with household items